DefinitelyTyped/dt-mergebot/policy.md

  * It contains merge conflicts (the `Has Merge Conflict` label will be applied)
  * It is failing the CI build (the `The Travs CI build failed` label will be applied)
  * It has unaddressed comments from code reviewers (the `Revision needed`) will be applied

+### Mergeable

+A PR is *mergeable* if all of the following are true:
+ * It is not *unmergeable*
+ * The CI build has passed

-### Passing Review
+### Passing Code Review

- A user has submitted a *passing review* if they:
+ A user has submitted a *passing code review* if they:
   * :+1: `dt-bot`'s comment
   * Post a comment containing :+1:
   * Use GitHub's "review" feature and Approve

 ### Definition Author

 A *definition author* is a user listed in the index.d.ts file authors list.
 These users are assumed to have appropriate knowledge of the file and are considered trustworthy reviewers.

-DT maintainers may treat themselves as definition authors at their discretion, depending on their comfort with the file at hand.
+DT maintainers may treat themselves as definition authors at their discretion.

-### Ready to Merge

- A PR is *ready to merge* if all of the following are true:
-  * The PR is not *unmergeable*
-  * The PR has at least one *passing review*

 ### Express Merge

 A PR is available to *express merge* if:
- * The PR is not *unmergeable*
+ * The PR is *mergeable*
  * The PR has a *passing review* from a *definition author*

 An *express merge* may occur immediately and automatically.